febrezo/tempered-iron/README.md

 ```

 With this approach, the application will end a return to the prompt.
-However, if you prefer to _follow_ the logs, you can use the `-f` or `--follow` as shown with `docker-compose logs --help` so as to let the application wait for new lines:
+However, if you prefer to _follow_ the logs, you can use the `-f` or `--follow` as shown with `docker compose logs --help` so as to let the application wait for new lines:

 ```
-$ docker-compose logs --help
+$ docker compose logs --help
 View output from containers.

 Usage: logs [options] [SERVICE...]